greggman/HappyFunTimes/docs/migration.md

 *   First, [install happyfuntimes](http://superhappyfuntimes.net/install) and run it at least once.

+*   Install the hft command.
+Type `npm install -g hft-cli`

-*   copy everything to a new folder outside of happyfuntimes
+*   copy or move your game to a new folder outside of happyfuntimes

     pre version 1 all games existed side happyfuntimes in `public/examples/gameid` or `public/games/gameid`.
 Now they should be completely outside of happyfuntimes